STARS (13-9-4) at MAPLE LEAFS (14-11-3)

 Last 10: Dallas 5-3-2; Toronto 3-5-2

-Big story: Injuries have bit the Maple Leafs and Stars hard recently and both teams will enter the game Thursday with some uncertainty regarding their respective leading scorers.
-Toronto forward Phil Kessel left practice Wednesday with an undisclosed ailment and coach Randy Carlyle said afterward that he was not sure if his top wing would play Thursday.
-The Stars' Tyler Seguin missed the past two games with concussion-like symptoms following a hit against the Chicago Blackhawks this past Friday, but coach Lindy Ruff said the forward was possible for the game.
+Big story: Injuries have bit the Maple Leafs and Stars hard recently.
+Toronto forward Phil Kessel left practice Wednesday with an undisclosed ailment, but he is expected to play Thursday.
+The Stars' Tyler Seguin missed the past two games with concussion-like symptoms following a hit against the Chicago Blackhawks this past Friday, but was cleared to play Friday.

 Maple Leafs: Toronto lost its past four games (0-2-2) and will need to turn it around while dealing with the possibility of missing some key components to its lineup.
-In addition to the questionable status of Kessel with what Carlyle called a "tweak in part of his body," center Tyler Bozak (MRI on upper-body injury suffered Tuesday) and right wing Colton Orr (elbow) missed practice Wednesday.
+In addition to the questionable status of Kessel with what Carlyle called a "tweak in part of his body," center Tyler Bozak (upper-body injury suffered Tuesday) and right wing Colton Orr were placed on injured reserve Thursday.
 And while Joffrey Lupul participated in a portion of the full practice, the forward left the ice and did not return to deal with a continuing groin injury.
-But there might be a glimmer of light at the end of the tunnel as defenseman Cody Franson (lower body) and forward Nazem Kadri (personal) skated Wednesday and both are hopeful to return to the lineup Thursday.
-In spite of the mounting injuries, Toronto placed Jerred Smithson on waivers Wednesday.
-The forward registered zero points and one shot on goal in 13 games played this season.
+But there might be a glimmer of light at the end of the tunnel as defenseman Cody Franson (lower body) and forward Nazem Kadri (personal) skated Wednesday and are expected to be in the lineup Thursday.
+Forward Jerry D'Amigo was recalled and will make his NHL debut.

 Carlyle recognizes the difficult road ahead in regards to the injuries, but put much of the responsibility to help the team bounce back on him and his assistants.